yongxinL/ansible-mediawiki/README.md

-Ansible playbook for MediaWiki installation, include Semantic mediawiki extensions
+Ansible playbook for MediaWiki installation, include VisualEditor and Parsoid service